phreeza/manuscript_axon_potentials/doc/manuscript.md

 f\cdot\left(z-tv\right)\right)$, with varying frequencies $f$ between 100 Hz and 5\ kHz and calculated the standard deviation of the response for each frequency individually.

-To derive the dipole moment of a simplified projection zone in Equation XXXXX, we considered an axon bundle in which identical spikes with the waveform $V_\text{spike}(z,t)$ propagate as traveling waves with a velocity $v$ in positive $z$ direction: $V_\text{spike}(z,t) = V_\text{spike}(z-tv,0)$.
+To derive the dipole moment of a simplified projection zone, we considered an axon bundle in which identical spikes with the waveform $V_\text{spike}(z,t)$ propagate as traveling waves with a velocity $v$ in positive $z$ direction: $V_\text{spike}(z,t) = V_\text{spike}(z-tv,0)$.
 If each of the fibers is stimulated with an inhomogeneous Poisson process, with the driving rate $\lambda(t)$ shared among all axons, the average membrane potential across fibers will be
 $V(z,t) = V_\text{spike}(z-tv,0)\ast \lambda(t)$, where $\ast$
 denotes the convolution in time.
-Plugging this into equation (\ref{eqn:current}), we obtained
+Plugging this into Equation \ref{eqn:current}, we obtained
 \begin{align}
 I(z,t)& = \frac{\pi a^2}{r_L}\left(\frac{\partial n}{\partial z}(z)\cdot\frac{\partial}{\partial z}\left[V_\text{spike}(z-tv)\ast \lambda(t)\right]+n(z)\cdot\frac{\partial ^2}{\partial z^2}\left[V_\text{spike}(z-tv)\ast \lambda(t)\right] \right) \\
 & = \frac{\pi a^2}{r_L}\lambda(t)\ast\left(\frac{\partial n}{\partial z}(z)\cdot\frac{\partial}{\partial z}V_\text{spike}(z-tv)+n(z)\cdot\frac{\partial ^2}{\partial z^2}V_\text{spike}(z-tv) \right)